i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 When mixed tunnels are used, tunnel creators will need to base the symmetric encryption of BuildRequestRecord on the current and previous hop's encryption type.

-Each hop will use it's own encryption type for encrypting BuildReplyRecords, and the other records in the VariableTunnelBuildMessage (VTBM).
+Each hop will use its own encryption type for encrypting BuildReplyRecords, and the other records in the VariableTunnelBuildMessage (VTBM).

 On the reply path, the endpoint (sender) will need to undo the [Multiple-Encryption]_, using each hop's reply key.